Advertiser disclosure

 Another huge thing for those thinking about getting their master’s degree is the networking opportunities.
 There are so many more opportunities for networking in graduate school compared to what you may find during undergraduate studies.
 This is because for a master’s degree, you are traditionally working closer with professors and instructors who you would normally only talk to in a larger class setting.

-Additionally, you’ll find yourself in classes/cohorts of people who are coming from a variety of educational backgrounds, a variety of ages, and from a wide range of career paths.
+Additionally, you’ll find yourself in classes/cohorts of people who are coming from various educational backgrounds, a variety of ages, and from a wide range of career paths.
 You are no longer just meeting people within a particular major.
-You might meet students who studied psychology in their undergrad and are now pursuing a MA in public health, for example.
+You might meet students who studied psychology in their undergrad and are now pursuing an MA in public health, for example.

 Related: How much does a master’s degree cost?